 Step 5- Apply acrylic latex paint to the siding

-Wait for the first coat to dry completely before applying a second layer using the same procedures.
+Wait for the first coat to dry completely before applying a second layer using the same method.

-Step 6- To finish off the look apply a few coats of clear polyurethane
+Step 6- To finish off the look apply clear polyurethane

 Tips and Warnings